DSLituiev/lab-keras-r/running-docker-containers.md

     docker pull dslituiev/tensorflow-rstudio:latest

 ### [SETUP before 5/23] Get your machine's IP address
+In your terminal, type

+    ifconfig

+if you have a Mac machine, or

+    ipconfig

-In your terminal, type ifconfig (if Mac) or ipconfig (if Windows) to get your machine's IP address.
+if you have a Windows machine to get your machine's IP address.
 It should be in a similar format to 192.168.99.100

 ### Run a docker container locally
 In your terminal type: